coinbase/redisbetween/README.md

 ### How it works

-redis-proxy creates a connection pool for each upstream redis server it discovers (either via configuration at start time, snooping on `CLUSTER` commands or via `ASK`/`MOVED` errors) and maps a local unix socket to that pool.
+redisbetween creates a connection pool for each upstream redis server it discovers (either via configuration at start time, snooping on `CLUSTER` commands or via `ASK`/`MOVED` errors) and maps a local unix socket to that pool.
 Applications running on the same host can connect to redis via this unix socket instead of connecting directly to the redis server, thus sharing a relatively smaller number of connections among the many processes on a machine.

-Upon startup, redis-proxy creates a pool of connections to the redis endpoint provided and listens on a unix socket named after the endpoint.
-By default, it will be named `/var/tmp/redis-proxy-${host}-${port}(-${db}).sock`.
+Upon startup, redisbetween creates a pool of connections to the redis endpoint provided and listens on a unix socket named after the endpoint.
+By default, it will be named `/var/tmp/redisbetween-${host}-${port}(-${db}).sock`.
 This can be customized using the `-localsocketprefix` and `-localsocketsuffix` options.
 For standalone redis deployments, this will be the only socket created.
-However, redis-proxy will inspect responses to `CLUSTER` commands, looking for references to cluster members that it hasn't yet seen.
+However, redisbetween will inspect responses to `CLUSTER` commands, looking for references to cluster members that it hasn't yet seen.
 When it sees a new cluster member, it allocates a new connection pool and unix socket for it before relaying the response to the client.